nukisman/reupdate/README.md

     // return !deepEqual(this.props.address, nextProps.address);

     /** With reupdate we can just compare references.
-    * or just use React.PureComponent class shallow-equal implementation of shouldComponentUpdate.
+    * or just use React.PureComponent class
+    * with shallow-equal implementation of shouldComponentUpdate.
     */
     return this.props.address !== nextProps.address;
   }